 Quality care should be the priority for remote patient monitoring (RPM) and chronic care management (CCM).
-These complementary technologies work to improve patient outcomes.
-This article compares Medicare RPM and CCM billing codes.
-It also discusses the benefits of outsourcing RPM and CCM services to a third-party provider.
+These complementary technologies improve patient outcomes.
+This article compares Medicare RPM and CCM billing codes and discusses the benefits of outsourcing RPM and CCM services to a third-party provider.

 RPM and CCM: A Lot in Common

 Chronic care management services use telehealth technology between in-office visits for Medicare patients with 2 or more chronic conditions.
 These conditions are expected to last at least 12 months or until the patient’s death.
 Fortunately, the Centers for Medicare & Medicaid Services (CMS) recognizes that CCM services are critical to patient care.
-That is because CCM promotes better health, and better health reduces overall healthcare costs.
+CCM promotes better health, which reduces overall healthcare costs.

 Access to care providers between office visits provides consistency with treatment, which is crucial in managing chronic diseases.
 Physicians can track patient biometric data between office visits with remote patient monitoring.
 RPM helps reduce hospitalizations because a physician can intervene before hospitalization is needed.